Hayshemi/flipperzero-mutlitool/README.md

 ## ⚠️ Project Discontinued

 `This batch multitool is unfinished and I've decided to discontinue it.
-Turns out trying to make everything work nicely in batch mode is more of a headache than I expected, and honestly, not worth the hassle for what I was going for.
+Turns out trying to make everything work nicely in batch mode is more of a headache than I expected, and after seeing that most firmwares and apps have quickinstall features on their websites I doubt anyone is going to be using this regularly.
 That said, I’m not done with the Flipper, I’ve moved on to something a bit more fun (and hopefully more useful) involving BadUSB/BadKB stuff.
 Stay tuned 👀
 Thanks for checking this out anyway!`

 ## ✨ Features